 Generally, infrastructure improvements are the development of basic physical structures that impact the operation of a system.
-All public infrastructure projects are required to be evaluated for the potential to integrate BMPs.
-Examples of infrastructure items of interest for this permit include roads, sidewalks, parking lots, pipes, public buildings, and parks.
-Because of the possibility of increased runoff, added impervious area, or altered drainage patterns, any planned infrastructure and new discharge items are of interest.
-There are four planned infrastructure BMPs within the Joint MS4 area.
+Examples of infrastructure items of interest for this permit include roads, pipes, and bridges.
+Because of the possibility of increased runoff, added impervious area, or changing drainage patterns, any planned infrastructure and new discharge items are of interest.